chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

 album and they were displaying the cover of the album!!!!! :heart_eyes:.
 I though: "Whoahh this is very cool!!
 I need to start to fill my mp3 with all this information.
 I want to see the cover of the album for each mp3 I have!!!!!!!".
- This is exactly the moment where my journey into the development of ID3TagEditor and Mp3ID3Tagger started, but I was not yet aware of it :grin:
+ This is exactly the moment where my journey into the development of ID3TagEditor and Mp3ID3Tagger started, but I was not yet aware of it :grin:.
 So I sat in front of my MacBook, I opened iTunes and I started to tag my mp3 files.
 I saved them on a usb key and I went to my car to test them.
 The result was the following: